JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-components.md

     }
 }
 ```
-{initial-collapse-state="collapsed"}
+{initial-collapse-state="collapsed" collapsed-title="ContextMenuDataProvider(items = { listOf(ContextMenuItem( "}

 Default context menu options are copy, cut, paste, and select all.
 You can add more menu items, customize style and
 texts, and so on.

-For more information, see the [Context Menu in Compose for Desktop](https://github.com/JetBrains/compose-multiplatform/tree/master/tutorials/Context_Menu)
+For more information, see the [Context menu in Compose Multiplatform](https://github.com/JetBrains/compose-multiplatform/tree/master/tutorials/Context_Menu)
 tutorial.

 ### The system tray

-You can use the `Tray` composable to send notifications to the user using the system tray:
+You can use the `Tray` composable to send notifications to users in the system tray:

 ```kotlin
 import androidx.compose.foundation.layout.Box